 Read more from Hannah on Novelicious, as she shares the experience of signing her first book deal.

-Una is an artist, academic and comics creator whose work aims to explore lived experience within a socio-historical context.
-Her self-published graphic narratives have covered disability, psychosis, political activism and violence against women and girls.
+Una is an artist, academic and comics creator.
+Her self-published graphic narratives have explored disability, psychosis, political activism and violence against women and girls.
 She lives in Yorkshire.
 Becoming Unbecoming, her first graphic novel, is just published by Myriad.

 Benjamin Johncock was born in England in 1978.
 His short stories have been published by The Fiction Desk and The Junket.
 He is the recipient of an Arts Council England grant and the American Literary Merit Award, and is a winner of Comma Press’s National Short Story Day competition.
 He also writes for the Guardian.
 He lives in Norwich, England, with his wife, his daughter, and his son.

 Myriad published Johncock’s debut novel, The Last Pilot, in July 2015.

 ‘My experience of writing plays means I am confident writing dialogue – I can hear my characters speaking to one another.
 I did a lot of acting when I was young and this has been helpful too – I am ‘in role’ when I am writing…’